Mike Smith (broadcaster): Early life

+Having spent a short period at Bangor Grammar School, Smith attended King Edward VI Grammar School, Chelmsford, where he was the resident DJ at the school Friday night sixth form disco.

 Radio career

-Smith began his broadcasting career at Chelmsford Hospital Radio, before joining BBC Radio 1 in 1975 as a freelance producer and presenter.
+Smith began his broadcasting career at Chelmsford Hospital radio, before joining BBC Radio 1 in 1975 as a freelance producer and presenter.
 His work included promotions and production work for the Radio 1 Roadshow, Quiz Kid and most daytime network shows.
 As a standby DJ, Smith occasionally broadcast when live outside broadcasts failed.
 He joined London's Capital Radio in June 1978 and presented a variety of shows until July 1980, when he became the breakfast show presenter.
 He moved back to BBC Radio 1 in 1982, presenting the weekday early show from 6 to 7 am and a Saturday-morning show.

 In 1983, Smith took over the weekday lunchtime show (11.30 am to 2 pm) until March 1984, when he briefly left to present BBC Breakfast Time.
-He returned to Radio 1 in May 1986, taking over from Mike Read on The Radio 1 Breakfast Show from 7.00 to 9.30 am, where he remained until almost exactly two years later when he left Radio 1 for good in 1988.
-Smith admitted to Chris Moyles in a BBC documentary aired in May 2010, When Moyles met The Radio 1 Breakfast DJs, he really missed being on the radio, but not television.
+He returned to Radio 1 on 5 May 1986, taking over from Mike Read on The Radio 1 Breakfast Show from 7.00 to 9.30 am, where he remained until almost exactly two years later when he left Radio 1 on 17 May 1988.

 Television career

-Smith's career as a television presenter included Thames TV's CBTV, BBC1 entertainment magazine and music chart shows Top of the Pops (1982-1988) Show Business (1983) and Friday's People (1985–87), Noel Edmonds' The Late, Late Breakfast Show (1984–86), That's Showbusiness (1989–96), and Julian Clary's Trick or Treat for ITV.
+Smith's career as a television presenter included Thames TV's CBTV, BBC1 entertainment magazine and music chart shows Top of the Pops (1982–1988) Show Business (1983) and Friday's People (1985–87), Noel Edmonds' The Late, Late Breakfast Show (1984–86), That's Showbusiness (1989–96), and Julian Clary's Trick or Treat for ITV.

-Smith was one of BBC TV's presenters at Live Aid in 1985.
-He helped found Comic Relief and presented several of the charity's TV shows.
+Smith was one of BBC TV's main presenters at Live Aid in 1985.

 Smith presented BBC TV's Railwatch, which was broadcast live for five days in February 1989.
 Other large outside broadcasts included Hospital Watch, Airport Watch and the BBC coverage of the Royal Tournament.

-Smith decided not to sign the licence extension that would allow the BBC to repeat the Top of the Pops episodes that he presented, with the BBC continuing to respect his wishes following his death.
-As a result, episodes featuring Smith have been omitted from the repeat run on BBC Four.
+Smith decided not to sign the licensing agreement that would allow for the BBC to repeat his episodes of Top of the Pops, with the BBC continuing to respect his wishes following his death.
+Episodes featuring Smith are thus not included in the repeat run on BBC Four.